LilyNeilsen/tswd-portfolio/critique-by-design.md

 1. What do you think this is?
 2. What do you think this visualization is trying to share?
-3. Is there anything you find confusing?
+3. Is there anything you find surprising or confusing?
 4. Who do you think the intended audience for this is?
 5. Is there anything you would change or do differently?